h-connor/OneLifeHardcore7DaysMod/readme.md

 `` You got one life!
 Say goodbye!``

-* Your chests, campfires, vehicles, landclaim blocks, forges, workbenches, etc ...,  are removed by customly made block deletion
+* A variety of items of are removed upon death, including their contents
+	* Craftable Storage: chests, wood furniture blocks, desk safes, wall safes, gun safes, drawers
+	* Craftable Stations: campfires, workstations, forges, chemistry stations, bank generators
+	* Misc blocks: Landclaims
 * Levels are reset.
 Deficit is removed; it wouldn't make sense anyway.
 * Map exploration is reset, with waypoints removed
-* Skill points are reset
+* Skill points & Perks are reset
-* Stats are reset
+* Stats (Hp/Mana/Food/Water) are reset
 * Quests & Faction are reset, the first quest in the game is given back to the player
 * Journal is completely reset
 * Backpack is deleted on death (Enforced)